 In 2011 our new research facility, the Matthew Mailing Centre for Translational Transplant Research, officially opened.
 The Centre integrates several essential facilities, providing researchers with access to advanced molecular imaging, microsurgical techniques and pre-clinical transplant models.
 As well, we will continue in our capacity to train clinician-scientists and scientists from around the world in transplantation research.

-Find out more about our researchers and their work.
+Visit the Basic and Translational Research web page to learn more about our researchers and their work.